muradaghyv/contextual_embeddings/notes.md

 * **TODO**:
     * As because the necessary scripts have been written, I have to prepare final result from 3 or 5 embedding models with multiple queries.
 That is the main thing to do!

+## Notes 23.04.2025
+* Created `report.pdf` document that reports 3 outcomes of 3 different models with 3 different queries;

+* `retrieval.ipynb` script was corrupted in the previous commit.
+I have re-written and re-commited it.